bpt26/usher_wiki/docs/source/tutorials.rst

 Our specific introduction of interest itself also has a monophyletic clade size of 9 (being pure with 9 samples) and an association index of 0, representing that it is purely in-region and is maximally associated.

+Including additional public region information in the input two-column tsv would also allow us to explore potential origins of each introduction, such as how England appears to be the origin in our example, or estimate relative levels of migration to and from Spain to other countries across the world.
+Origin and migration must be interpreted cautiously, however, due to extensive sampling bias by country (England and the UK contribute a large part of publicly available sequence information, and are therefore more likely to be identified as the origin of an introduction, et cetera).

 .. _protobuf-tutorial: